abusafayatarefin92/J2EE_R37/JAVA/CheckPointsAnswer/Checkpoints_Ch_12.md

 ```

 ## 12.12 ##
-The keyword called throw is used to throw an Exception from a method or static block.
+The keyword called 'throw' is used to throw an Exception from a method or static block.

 The keyword throws is used in method declarations to denote what types of exceptions possibly can be thrown by the method.